 Midwife appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled midwives from overseas to work in New Zealand.

 Extra payment for graduates working in hard-to-staff locations

 The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in New Zealand communities that are hard to staff.

 Graduates are bonded for at least three years and can receive extra payments for up to five years.

 Types of employers varied

 Midwives mainly work in public hospitals.
-However, they can work for a range of employers:
+However, they can work for a range of other employers, including:

-- 32% are self-employed, working independently in small group practices or as part of a team providing care to a caseload of women
+- the Ministry of Health, working independently in small group practices or as part of a team providing care to a caseload of women

 - private hospitals or birthing units